Visper22/Sleep-Disorders-Datasets/README.md

 ### Notes
--  The recording dates and times are not available
+-  The recording dates and times are not available.
--  In record ucddb002, only two distinct ECG signals were recorded; the second ECG signal was also used as the third signal
+-  In record ucddb002, only two distinct ECG signals were recorded; the second ECG signal was also used as the third signal.
 -  [(Geng et el.)](https://www.sciencedirect.com/science/article/pii/S1746809421007291) discarded poor ECG quality signals though they do not mention which.
 Additionally, the methods for R-peak detection was chosen specifically for signals with poor quality.
 -  Several studies used filtering to remove artifacts [(Taghizadegan et al. 2021)](https://www.sciencedirect.com/science/article/pii/S030698772100178X#b0050), [(Hou et al. 2025)](https://www.sciencedirect.com/science/article/pii/S0169260724005510), [(Mashrur et al. 2021)](https://www.sciencedirect.com/science/article/pii/S0010482521003267).